-The professional certificate consists of 15 credits at the advanced undergraduate level, allowing people with a register.
+The professional certificate consists of 19 credits at the advanced undergraduate level, allowing people with a register.
 Alumni of our university, students or graduates of other universities can also participate using "professional development" admission.
+The sequence of courses is approved for the PR Department of Education's Use of computers teacher's certification.
 The courses are:

+Number Credits Title

-TEED 5007 - Creating Online Courses
+TEED 5007 3 Creating Online Courses

-- TEED 5008 Design and Creation of Educational Materials for Online Courses - TEED 5015 Advanced Strategies for Online Courses - TEED 5016 Learning Management System Online Courses Practicum - TEED 5017 Distance Education Trends
+TEED 5008 3 Design and Creation of Educational Materials for

+Online Courses

+TEED 5015 3 Advanced Strategies for

+Online Courses

+TEED 5016 3 Learning Management

+System Online Courses

+Practicum

+TEED 5017 3 Distance Education

+Trends

+EDPE 4060 4 Curriculum and

+Methodology of the

+Integration of

+Technology in Education